shockscript/spec/src/packages.md

 A package consists of a ascending domain name, a set of properties and two namespaces, `public` and `internal`.

-A package `com.ea.bf.arsenal` is expressed as:
+A package `com.business.enum` is expressed as:

 ```
-package com.ea.bf.arsenal {
+package com.business.enum {
     //
 }
 ```